Capillary/ecom-api-document/source/index.html.md

 "customer":{
 "MobileNo":"917411639xxx",
 "UserName":"917411639xxx",
-"merchantId":"98d18d82-ba59-4957-9c92-3f89207a34f6
+"merchantId":"98d18d82-ba59-4957-9c92-3f89207auyf6
 "}}&InputFormat=application/json

 ## Generating Signature for Developer APIs

 An API signature is a credential that consists of consumer key along with nonce, timestamp, oauth version and signature associated to the specific app.
 You can create API signature to authenticate your merchant app and access Anywhere Commerce APIs instead of the app's consumer key and password.
 The signature allows our servers to verify whether a request generated using the API key is authorized.
+In an API call, signature is validated first followed by app permissions.

 The following process guides you how to to generate and use signature.